 University Human Resources

-TSB Card Option
+IU Benefit Card Option

 TSB health care reimbursement account participants have two options for reimbursements:

-- Pay using the TSB Card option.
+- Pay using the IU Benefit Card option.

-How the Card Option Works
+How the IU Benefit Card Option Works

-The TSB Card is a debit card that allows participants to pay for services from their TSB health care reimbursement account.
-Participants use the card to pay at the time of service, keeping their receipts.
-Each time the TSB Card is used, the participant may receive a request (e-mail or U.S. mail) from Nyhart to substantiate purchases with receipts.
-The participant mails or faxes their receipts with a copy of Nyhart’s request.
+The employee should retain receipts for all purchases made with the IU Benefit Card.
+The employee may receive a request (e-mail or U.S. mail) from Nyhart to substantiate purchases with receipts.
+They should then mail, fax or email their receipts with a copy of Nyhart’s request to Nyhart.
 If purchases are not substantiated within 30 days, the card will be deactivated until receipts are submitted.

 Just like a credit card, lost or stolen cards must be promptly reported and deactivated.
 To report lost or stolen IU Benefit cards, contact Nyhart at 800-284-8412.